debug-ito/net-spider/README.md

 [switch3]
 ```

 The above graph can be obtained by `getSnapshotSimple` function.
-This function retrieves the snapshot graph that is supposed to be the latest state of the network.
+This function traverses the history graph from "switch1" node, and retrieves the snapshot graph that is supposed to be the latest state of the network.

 ```haskell basic
   got_graph <- getSnapshotSimple spider "switch1"